 At the Graduate School, “enrollment” refers to the process of adding, dropping, or withdrawing from courses.
-Before you can enroll in courses, you must first be registered.
-Registering allows you to access important University resources, including course enrollment.

 The Graduate School does not set specific course requirements for earning a degree but students are required to enroll in a minimum of 12 credits each semester.
 The Special Committee (or advisor) is the sole judge of whether you must take courses.
 If you’re in a professional master’s program, such as the Master of Engineering, Master of Professional Studies, or Master of Regional Planning, course requirements will be specified by the field.